 2. Stone or Quartz Countertops

-3. Distinctive Look Hardware
+3. Elegant Hardware

 4. Stylish Light Fixtures

-5. Elegant Molding and Trim
+5. Elegant Moulding and Trim